pingcap/docs-cn/ticdc/manage-ticdc.md

 This section introduces how to modify the configuration of TiCDC cluster using the  [`tiup cluster edit-config`](/tiup/tiup-component-cluster-edit-config.md) command of TiUP.
 The following example changes the value of `gc-ttl` from the default `86400` to `3600`, namely, one hour.

-First, execute the following command.
+First, run the following command.
 You need to replace `<cluster-name>` with your actual cluster name.

 {{< copyable "shell-regular" >}}